2KAX/TimeTravel/docs/scripts.md

 The interaction uses the Collider associated with the Synthesizer prefab, if the Player Hands touch it twice within a time limit a song is played and a cassette appears, otherwise he needs to start again.

+# tiroir.cs

+Manages the utility of the drawer.
+When the player teleports between the different times, it follows keeping everything that is inside.

+## Attached to

+drawer, drawer80s, drawer2050 and drawer2050 (from the green future).
+Also found references in the K7farWest, the K7future and the Kyrick1998queen_2050.
+We can probably remove the references in the K7 with the removal of the Cassette.cs script.

+## Parameters

+- autresTiroirs : A list of all the other drawers
+- Zm : A reference to the zoneManager.
+- ZoneTiroir : The zone the drawer corresponds to.

+## Explanation

+Teleports all the hierarchical children of the correspondent drawer to the new zone.

 # ZoneManager.cs